pjotrp/bioinformatics/doc/design/workflow.md

 but essentially it does the same thing.

 A future is a kind of 'lazy' ahead-evaluation in another thread.
-Unlike a 'lazy' call, where a value gets realized at actual invocation, a future starts processing as soon as the future is defined, i.e., the thread starts.
-When realizing the future value the process blocks until the calculation completes.
+Unlike a 'lazy' call, where a value gets realised at actual invocation, a future starts processing as soon as the future is defined, i.e., the thread starts.
+When realising the future value the process blocks until the calculation completes.
 See http://tx.pignata.com/2012/11/concurrency-patterns-in-ruby-futures.html for an example.